mynameisreece/robot_arm_controller/README.md

-A simple application to control a WX250S robot arm
+A React based user interface that interacts with a Flask server to send commands to a ROS2 control node for a WX250S robot arm.